PFHagolani/Cell-Signaling-Stabilizes-Against-Noise/README.md

 	 This version of EmbryoMaker is similar to the original one, it just includes a couple modifications:

 	 A. Automatic ending conditions that will stop the simulation.
-For details on these conditions see the supplementary information of "ARTICLE LINK".
+For details on these conditions see the supplementary information of https://doi.org/10.1242/dev.179309.

 	B. Some of the genes dynamics have been simplified.
-For details on these conditions see the supplementary information of "ARTICLE LINK".
+For details on these conditions see the supplementary information of https://doi.org/10.1242/dev.179309.

 2. Initial developmental pattern of each of the ensembles used in the article